-Wee ones: Who’s taller, you or a 5-foot-tall spike on a spinosaurus?
+Wee ones: Who’s taller, you or a 5-foot-tall spine on a spinosaurus?
 Find out your height in feet!

 Little kids: How much taller than you is that 5-foot spine — or how much taller are you?
-Bonus: If you have a 10-foot measuring tape, how many times would you have to stretch it to measure that 50-foot body?
+Bonus: If you have 10-foot measuring tapes, how many of those would you have to lay end to end to measure that 50-foot dino?

 Big kids: A 23-ton spinosaurus would weigh almost 3 times an 8-ton one, if that turned out to be right.
 How much would YOU weigh if you turned out to weigh 3 times as much?
 Bonus: How much more does a 23-ton stegosaurus weigh than a 6-ton elephant, in pounds?
 (Reminder if needed: A ton has 2,000 pounds.)

 The sky’s the limit: If you have 3 spinosaurus of different sizes, and the first 2 together weigh 11 tons, the 2nd and 3rd together weigh 22 tons, and the 1st and 3rd together weigh 15 tons, how much does each one weigh?

 Wee ones: Different for everyone…see if your height is more or less than 5 feet.

 Little kids: Different for everyone again…subtract your height from 5, or subtract 5 from your height.
 Bonus: 5 tapes.

 Big kids: Different again…multiply your weight by 3.
 You can also add it to itself, then add it on 1 more time.
 Bonus: 34,000 pounds, since it weighs 17 tons more.